Callum-OP/NPC-Chatbot/README.md

 # How to run

 ## Prerequisites
-Ensure you use Windows
+- Ensure you use Windows
-Ensure you have Python installed (I used and tested this with version 3.11.9).
+- Ensure you have Python installed (I used and tested this with version 3.11.9).
-(Optional) MSVC compiler if you want to rebuild the C++ frontend Ensure you have a Hugging Face account, then create a free API key and place it in a file titled: .env
+- (Optional) MSVC compiler only if you want to rebuild the C++ frontend
+- Ensure you have a Hugging Face account, and from it a free API key that you can place it in a file in the project root directory titled: .env

 ## Steps
 1. Open a terminal in the project root directory.